“I cannot say whether things will get better if we change; what I can say is they must change if they are to get better. “ -Georg C. Lichtenberg

-Real life framework application
+Real-life framework application

 I recently used the ADKAR framework on a large technology implementation.
 This project was challenging because we had users with widely varying degrees of knowledge and experience in the system and even wider degrees of interest in converting to a new system.
 Using the ADKAR model served as a way of easing the new technology users into the system and improving acceptance rates and usability from day one.
-Here are the steps I took using ADKAR that made a difference for the success of my project:
+Here are the steps I took using ADKAR that made a difference in the success of my project:

 - Awareness – Begin by putting together a very strong communication plan.
 The story behind the Why needs to come from the CEO and his team.
 From there you should point out simple references to how the implementation will benefit the organization.
 For example, are you consolidating current systems into one, are you implementing a new technology that will make certain processes or daily tasks easier for the majority?

 - Desire – Find champions that can provide testimonials to a wide audience explaining how this will help a large population.
 Find the people in your organization that are known for being first adopters or key influencers as the message will resonant quicker throughout the organization.
 Keep the messaging simple but relevant.

 - Knowledge – Pull in your learning and development department to either drive or at least assist the development of materials that are easy to understand by current and future employees.
 A FAQ or desk handy reference card is what I have done to be effective in the past.